 This article is educational and not medical advice.
 If you are worried about sudden shedding, scalp symptoms, or side effects, talk to a licensed clinician.

-Why tracking matters more than any product
+Why does tracking matter more than any product?

 Think of tracking as an investment: a few minutes per week now saves you months of confusion later.
 It also makes clinician conversations dramatically more productive.
 Instead of saying "I think it got worse," you can show timestamped comparison photos and say "crown coverage dropped 15% over eight weeks in a consistent capture setup."